rbspy/rbspy/README.md

 crashes, the rest of your system should probably be fine (it shouldn't crash your Ruby).
 But I wouldn't totally swear that.

+Also there are known problems with the sampling and how it calculates statistics about your program.
+Do not take the results of this program as gospel, especially if your computer is under a lot of CPU load.
+That said, at least 1 person has found it useful in the past.

-If you want something that actually works more reliably, consider using [stackprof](https://github.com/tmm1/stackprof)
+If you want something that actually works more reliably and is more mature, consider using [stackprof](https://github.com/tmm1/stackprof)

 ## Requirements